mohamed-mostafa-hella/codeCamp-BackEnd-URL-Shortener-Microservice/README.md

 - If you pass an invalid URL that doesn't follow the valid http://www.example.com format, the JSON response will contain { error: 'invalid url' }.

+- create hashing function for the original_url to create the short_url.

 - short_url is now dynamic this make me create route dynamic change with the original_url.